Funkton/CuraPlugin-PrintTemperatureOffset/README.md

 ###Examples
-Print temperature set to 215, Printing Temperature Offset set to 10: Modified temperature will be 225 Print temperature set to 215, Printing Temperature Offset set to -10: Modified temperature will be 205
+Print temperature set to 215, Printing Temperature Offset set to 10: Modified temperature will be 225

+Print temperature set to 215, Printing Temperature Offset set to -10: Modified temperature will be 205

+###Why?
+My default material temperatures work great on my 0.4 and 0.6 nozzles, but I was seeing layer de-lamination with my 1.0 nozzle.
+With this plugin, I can offset the printing temperature on my 1.0mm nozzle profile and print successfully with any filament.